Infinite-Chess/infinitechess.org/readme.md

 ## Contributing

 This project is open source!
 If you have a feature idea you want to try implementing, or you have skills in html, css, javascript, or Node, we welcome contributions!
-To get started collaborating, please read the [Contributing Guide](./CONTRIBUTING.md)!
+To get started collaborating, please read the [Setup Guide](../docs/SETUP.md)!

 We are still far off from our vision.
 We refuse to stop until many crucial features of this universe are built:
 - Truly infinite move distance